Mills County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the DPS presents sufficient evidence and you're unable to successfully challenge it, your license suspension will be upheld.
+- Suspension Upheld: The DPS presents sufficient evidence, and your license suspension is upheld.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you might be eligible for a restricted or hardship license (discussed below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license (see below).

 Hardship/Restricted License in Texas

-- Having a valid driver's license at the time of the offense.
+Having a valid driver's license at the time of the DUI arrest.

-- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a restricted license.
-There are associated court fees.
-Contact the Mills County court clerk for specific details and forms.
+Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing supporting documentation.
+There are court fees associated with the application.

-- IID Requirement: Depending on the circumstances of your DUI, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back